mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Katagiri Roshi:** Well, it’s necessary, but I don’t think you should try to hold [them] always, try to get a hold.
 No. But you shouldn’t ignore the *satori* and awakening.
 The point is you have to focus on that point, *shō*, where we are.
 Because we live there.
 So [focus on] where we are, and then we should take care of our life.

 But usually, we always try to live in the realm of awakening or *satori*, and *then* we try to take care of human life.
 That’s why [we are] more confused there.
 But we should focus on the very basic foundation, there.
 And then, you can deal with *satori*, awakening, and many things.
 That’s [what] Dōgen Zenji tries to present always.
 But this is not Dōgen’s teaching, this is a general Buddhist teaching.
-[It’s] why Nagarjuna mentions 18 emptinesses, you know? *[He laughs.]* Why he has to say 18 emptinesses, 25 emptinesses, constantly.
+[It’s] why Nāgārjuna mentions 18 emptinesses, you know? *[He laughs.]* Why he has to say 18 emptinesses, 25 emptinesses, constantly.
 It’s ridiculous! *[He laughs.]* But he has to say [it].

 **Someone:** Excuse me, Roshi.
 Could you clarify what the difference is when you’re say this is a Buddhist view versus this is Dōgen’s view?